ads303/ads303.github.io/_pages/cv.md

    June 2021 - September 2021

-   Principal Investigator: Dr. Lauren Weiss | Project Mentor: Dr. Michela Traglia
+   Principal Investigator: Dr. Lauren Weiss, Project Mentor: Dr. Michela Traglia

    * Investigated hypothesis that maternal asthma can be a predictor of autism in children
    * Worked extensively with polygenic risk scores and using risk scores as a metric for disease prediction and subsequent prevention